 HR tools and technologies: Technologies such as the cloud, artificial intelligence, big data are transforming the way we work.
 How can your business take advantage of modern HR tools and technologies to simplify your HR operations, better manage, engage, and retain your employees, and drive better business outcomes?
 Here are a few essential HR tech tools that your business should consider adopting: Applicant Tracking System (i.e. Newton Software, Lever, Greenhouse), AI to improve HR operations, employee feedback and analytics platform (i.e. CultureAMP), Performance Management (Lattice).

-Workforce planning: Planning out where and when your employees work and in what volume, and the skills you need today and in the future is a key strategic consideration for any business.
+Workforce planning: Planning out where your employees work, in what volume, and the skills you need today and in the future is a key strategic consideration for any business.
 Consideration of talent supply and demand in a given location can inform business decisions for expansion or relocation.

 Performance management: How employees get evaluated and rewarded should also tie back strategically to the business.
 Will the culture of your future workplace be aligned with your current performance management structure?
 Consider how performance management can evolve in tandem with the way employees work and think about their jobs today (some organizations have killed annual performance reviews).

 Conclusion: Strategic HR looks toward the future